fedora-infra/statscache/README.rst

 Even though statscache is intended to be a long-running service, the occasional reboot is inevitable.
 However, having breaks in the processed history of fedmsg data may lead some plugins to produce inaccurate statistics.
-Luckily, statscache come built-in with a mechanism to transparently handle this.
+Luckily, statscache comes built-in with a mechanism to transparently handle this.
 On start-up, statscache checks the timestamp of each plugin's most recent database update and queries datagrepper for the fedmsg data needed to fill in any gaps.
 On the other hand, if a plugin specifically does not need a continuous view of